Article by John Tribbia

 Select a task suite of 30–50 multi-step tasks representative of your deployment domain.
 Each task should be decomposable into 4–10 discrete sub-goals with verifiable outputs.

 1. Score each step independently.
-Use a privacy preserving No Look Eval (NLE) LLM with a rubric grounded in the sub-goal, not the final answer.
-Prompt it to return a float 0.0–1.0 with a one-sentence rationale.
+Use a privacy-preserving No Look Eval (NLE) judge model with a rubric grounded in the sub-goal, not the final answer.
+The "No Look" means it does the validation live without seeing how the task ends.
+It cannot be influenced by knowing whether the final answer was right or wrong.
+Prompt it to return a score between 0.0 and 1.0 with a one-sentence rationale.
 Never pass the full conversation history to the NLE.
-Score each step in isolation to avoid halo effects from earlier correct steps.
+Score each step in isolation to avoid halo effects (the tendency to rate later steps more generously because earlier steps went well, even if those later steps have independent flaws).
+Human annotation is not required for routine runs and it is reserved for calibration (see step below).

 # NLE prompt template